The authorization to use the Trademark EuroCompliance and the ISO37001 certificate Issued by EuroCompliance

 EuroCompliance auditors will check that certified bodies use the EuroCompliance certification and conformity documents as specified herein every time they visit them.
 EuroCompliance auditors shall report on any rule infringement or incident they see.

 ARTICLE 1.
 AUTHORIZED USERS

 - The use of or reference to the EuroCompliance trademark or certification for communication purposes is subjected to the rules described in the certification programme (activities and site in the scope).

-- In no circumstances shall the EuroCompliance trademark, reference or certification be related to activities or organisations which are not certified by EuroCompliance or are not compliant.
+- In no circumstances shall the EuroCompliance trademark, reference or certification be related to activities or organisations which are not certified by EuroCompliance or are controlled as not compliant.

 ARTICLE 2.
-RULES OF COMMUNICATION OF THE CERTIFICATION TRADEMARK
+RULES REGARDING COMMUNICATION OF THE CERTIFICATION TRADEMARK

 - In no circumstances shall the EuroCompliance trademark, reference or certification be used in a way likely to be misleading to anyone.

-- Any copy of a certification document shall come with the direct link to EuroCompliance website (eurocompliance.com ), for easy access to details about the validity and scope of the certification.
+- Any copy of a certification document shall come with the direct link to EuroCompliance website, for easy access to details about the validity and scope of the certification.

 - If the scope of the certification does not cover all locations or activities of the certified body, the certification body must not in any way suggest that all locations and activities of that organisation are covered by the certification.

 - The EuroCompliance trademark is protected by EuroCompliance SAS as shown here: